7 Essential Topics Covered in Estate Planning Courses

 2. Probate Process

 The probate process is how your things are given out after you pass away if you have a will.
 It is a court process that makes sure your will is valid and your property gets distributed correctly.
 This process can take time and could cost money, which might come out of the property you’re leaving behind.
+If your relative is planning on Selling an Inherited Property as part of the probate process, it’s important to be aware that the legal proceedings may impact the sale timeline and associated costs.
+This is why some sellers prefer to auction inherited houses instead, as it avoids an extended timeline and additional costs.

 During probate, a person you choose (called an executor) will manage this process.
 They will pay any debts and taxes you owe, and then give out what’s left to the people you named in your will.
 If you don’t have a will, the court will appoint someone to do these tasks.